Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

     If you participate
-    in multiple projects, you'll have to either have only a very personal software setup in your home directory which noone else can use, or a setup in each of the project directories as sharing is not possible.
+    in multiple projects, you'll have to either have only a very personal software setup in your home directory which noone else can use, or a setup in each of the project directories as sharing of project directories across projects is not possible.
-    Our setup can also support only one user software setup at a time.
-However, you can always switch to a different setup by changing the value of the `EBU_USER_PREFIX` environment variable.
-However, you should only do so when no modules are loaded, not even the `LUMI` module.
+    Our modules can also support only one user software setup at a time.
+However, you can always switch to a different setup by changing the value of the `EBU_USER_PREFIX` environment variable, but you should only do so when no modules are loaded, not even the `LUMI` module.
 Hence you should always do a
     ```bash
     module --force purge